Castilla–La Mancha Bridge

 The Castilla–La Mancha Bridge (Spanish: Puente de Castilla-La Mancha) is a cable-stayed bridge in Talavera de la Reina, Spain.

 History and description

 Promoted by the Regional Government of Castile-La Mancha, the foundation stone was laid in November 2007.
 It was opened on 17 October 2011.
 The building companies were Sacyr, Aglomancha and J. Bárcenas.

 Standing 192 m high, it was the tallest cable-stayed bridge in Spain upon the time of its inauguration.
 It features 152 wire ropes.

 With a total cost of nearly €74M, it was widely considered a waste of money in the media.
 With the opening of the so-called Variante Suroeste of the N-502 in March 2015, the bridge—via the Ronda del Tajo—is expected to finally help to drive the heavy-duty vehicle traffic out of the city center.

+As the bridge carried little traffic, it was often referred to as "the bridge to nowhere."
+While it is strictly prohibited, since 2016, multiple incidents related to illegal climbers have been reported.

+On October 13, 2024, a 26-year-old English man died after while attempting to climb the bridge.
+The deceased was accompanied by a 24-year-old compatriot, both had reportedly traveled to Talavera to create content for social media.

+In the third decade of the 21st century, it was often used as a drinking place or a place for illegal automobile racing.